 The illustration shows noise values defined as a dBA sound pressure which is representative only and should be used as an order of magnitude.
 Actual noise levels can vary greatly depending on the fan and application.

-Noise from the fan inlet and the fan outlet are typically addressed with attenuators or silencers.
-The level of noise to be attenuated depends upon the fan wheel design and the speed or rpm of the wheel.
+Noise from axial and centrifugal fan inlets and outlets are typically addressed with attenuators or silencers.
+The level of noise to be attenuated depends upon the fan and wheel design as well as the speed or rpm of the wheel.

 The typical sound level reduction would be 10 to 25 dBA depending on allowable pressure drop thru the silencer, the silencer length, type, and weight.